 f.
 The EAP will recommend and monitor the employee’s compliance with treatment recommendations and progress toward fitness for duty and will maintain ongoing communication with UNCSA until closure.

 g.
 In certain rare circumstances, if an employee refuses to submit to a “fitness-for-duty/risk evaluation,” the employee may be placed on investigatory leave with or without pay until concerns may be resolved through investigations or other activities.
-The Provost or Vice Chancellor for Finance and Administration will make this decision in conjunction with the Director of Human Resources and the General Counsel.
+The Provost or Vice Chancellor for Finance and Administration will make this decision in conjunction with the Associate Vice Chancellor and Chief Human Resources Officer and the General Counsel.

 F. Investigatory Status with Pay